transparency

 stance on music streaming

 I generally consider the streaming business model hostile to the ability for the average music artist to sustain a living, given the marketplace dynamics it enables.
-I aim to minimize the presence of my music on streaming to only:
+I think of it as having democratized radio (warts & all), and not music discovery.

 • single releases, aimed to promote Kid Lightbulbs and tease my other releases as offered on my website, Bandcamp and other more artist-friendly platforms